scipy-lectures/scientific-python-lectures/intro/numpy/index.rst

    :local:
    :depth: 4

-This chapter gives an overview of Numpy, the core tool for performant numerical computing with Python.
+This chapter gives an overview of NumPy, the core tool for performant numerical computing with Python.

 ____